Subscribe

 While all initiators in this game sport a steep learning curve, none of them is as difficult to play as Breach.
 Although, a good enemy Breach can leave you wanting to pull out your hair.
 His kit offers powerful crowd control, deterrent and blind abilities, making him one of the most annoying initiators to play against.
 That said, players can learn how to dodge his abilities pretty quick, so you’d have to know how to time his abilities well.

-Breach caters to fast and aggressive playstyles, but can’t do much without team coordination.
+Breach caters to fast and aggressive playstyles but can’t do much without team coordination.
 Also, he’s only viable on closely spaced maps.

 Viper

 After her disheartening nerfs in Patch 8.08, Viper’s popularity has fallen drastically.
 She is now the second least picked agent on ranked, right above Harbor.
 As an ex-Viper main, it has been painful to watch her demise.
 But while she’s no longer a viable solo controller, she’s still strong in double controller setups where she can take on the role of a pseudo sentinel.
 Unfortunately, the double controller trend is only common in pro play.
+To top it off, Viper is only viable on a few maps in the current rotation.

 Chamber